 Blends well with: Black Pepper, Cinnamon, Helichrysum, Marjoram, Nutmeg, Orange, Sandalwood

 Warming Relief for Muscle and Joint Pain

-1 oz Trauma Trio Oil or Jojoba Oil
+1 oz Trauma Oil or Organic Jojoba Oil

-Directions: Run into the affected area as often as needed.
+Directions: Gently massage into the affected area as often as needed.

-Safety Information: Non-toxic.
+: Non-toxic.
 May cause skin and mucous membrane irritation or sensitization.
-Limit topical use to maximum of 0.5%.
+Limit topical use to a maximum of 0.5%.
 Avoid using Clove with children.
 Avoid using on any sensitive or damaged skin.

 Suggested Essential Oil Suppliers – with GC/MS reports